BhaveshY/tracker/README.md

 ---

-**Ready to start your ML/AI journey?** 🚀
+**Ready to start tracking?** 🚀

-Launch the application and begin tracking your path to landing that Werkstudent position!
+Launch the application and begin organizing your projects and goals!